nik-rev/ferrishot/README.md

 An easy-to-use, cross-platform screenshot app written in Rust.

 Currently, this project is under heavy development.
-The goal is to reach feature parity with [flameshot](https://github.com/flameshot-org/flameshot) before the 1.0 release and then go beyond.
+The goal is to reach feature parity with [flameshot](https://github.com/flameshot-org/flameshot) before the 1.0 release and then go beyond

 ## Features